 \section{Basic terminology and notations}

 A \emph{unit disk} around a point $p$ is the set of points in the plane whose distance from $p$ is one unit.
 Two unit disks, centered at two points $p$ and $q$, intersect when the Euclidean distance between $p$ and $q$ is less than or equal to two units.
-A \emph{unit disk graph} is the intersection graph of unit disks in the Euclidean plane.
-A disk $G = (V,E)$ is called a unit disk graph when every vertex $v \in V$ corresponds to a disk $\mathcal{D}_v$ in the Euclidean plane, and an edge $uv \in E$ exists when $\mathcal{D}_u$ and $\mathcal{D}_v$ intersect.
+A graph $G = (V,E)$ is called a \emph{unit disk graph} when every vertex $v \in V$ corresponds to a disk $\mathcal{D}_v$ in the Euclidean plane, and an edge $uv \in E$ exists when $\mathcal{D}_u$ and $\mathcal{D}_v$ intersect.